RV922/Pandas-Challenge/README.md

 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

+Analysis
+This analysis depicts the relationship between different aspects related to High School education.
+These are all High School related aspects and these include: School name, Student's name, Size, Amount of students, Budget, Type, Scores per student and high school, among others.

+The School Summary Analysis illustrates a higher "Percent Overall Passing Score" for schools that are catalogized as type "Charter" over those that are catalogized as type "District".

+In the same way, the School Summary Analyis depicts higher scores for "Percent Passing Reading" overall for most High Schools, over the scores for "Percent Passing Math".

 District Summary
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.